raphaelmansuy/tutorials/27_promp_for_diagrams/prompts_for_diagram.md

-# Collection of Prompts to generate diagrams
+# How to create professional diagrams prompt for software engineering concepts with OpenAI and ImageGen4

 ## Image Generation Models